vibewell25/vibewell/docs/docs/guides/accessibility-testing.md

 # Accessibility Testing Guide

-This guide outlines the process for comprehensive accessibility testing of the Vibewell application, focusing on screen readers, keyboard navigation, and mobile compatibility.
+This guide outlines the process for comprehensive accessibility testing of the VibeWell application, focusing on screen readers, keyboard navigation, and mobile compatibility.

 ## Screen Reader Testing